artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 **Zipped bags**: Similar to Unzipped bags, the Zipped bags transfer type can br used for materials that have been packaged according to the `BagIt File Packaging Format`_.
-The Zipped bags transfer type should be used for bags that have been saved in a compressed (or zipped) format, such as a ``.zip``, ``.tar``, or ``.tar.gz``.
-When you switch the transfer type to Zipped bags, only compressed formats are available to be selected in the transfer browser.
+The Zipped bags transfer type should be used for bags that have been saved in a compressed (or zipped) format.
+Archivematica accepts ``.zip``, ``.tgz``, or ``.tar.gz`` formats.
+When you switch the transfer type to Zipped bags, only files saved as .zip, .tgz, and .tar.gz will be available to be selected in the transfer browser.
 For more information about how Archivematica implements bags, see :ref:`Bags <bags>`.

 **DSpace**: When you export materials from a `DSpace`_ repository, the export is packaged with a METS file for the export as a whole as well as each individual